-We believe children learn and develop in an early childhood environment where the teacher has a respectful image of children as being competent and capable, holding high aspirations for every tamariki.
-The kaiako role is as a co-researcher and co-constructor in the learning process, enabling children to explore, question, reflect, problem solve, theorise, and encourages their self-expression.
+We believe tamariki learn and develop best in an early childhood environment that is safe and inclusive, where kaiako view and respect tamariki as competent and capable, holding high aspirations for every tamariki.
+The kaiako role is as a co-researcher and co-constructor in the learning process, which allows tamariki to explore, question, reflect, problem solve, theorise, and encourages their self-expression.
 Kaiako document the work of tamariki in a positive way, enabling tamariki to revisit their learning with their whaanau.

-Our aim is for children to grow up as competent and confident learners and communicators, healthy in mind, body and spirit, secure in their sense of belonging and in the knowledge that they make a valued contribution to society.
+The outcomes we work towards with our tamariki focus on supporting them to develop into confident learners and communicators, healthy in mind, body and spirit, secure in their sense of belonging and in the knowledge that they make a valued contribution to our community.